hsshih/Kaggle_Galaxy_Zoo_Full/README.md

 # Result

 The fine-tuned ResNet-50 model appears to give the best predictions.
-Use the notebook and test image files [here](https://github.com/hsshih/Kaggle_Galaxy_Zoo_Full/tree/main/galaxy_zoo_resnet_predictions) for a quick demo of how well the predictions match the real image.
+Use the notebook and test image files [here](https://github.com/hsshih/Kaggle_Galaxy_Zoo_Full/tree/main/galaxy_zoo_resnet_predictions) for a quick preview of how well the predictions match the real image.